knaw-huc/ojs-tools/README.md

 The Dutch variant is `Artikeltekst`.
 * `locale` the locale used when importing, default value is 'en'.
 Make sure the `locale`, `author_group` and `submission_file_genre` are the same language.
+* `--file_input` should be set to either `file_path` which is standard, or `base64`.
+If the latter is chosen, the script will assume the file column contains base64 encoded PDF files.

 A call for a Dutch-language journal would then look like this:
 ```commandline